spacotto/grimoire/python/chapters/chapter017.md

 ```

 ## Instance Variables
-Instance variables hold data specific to each object.
+Instance variables hold **data specific to each object**.
 They are created and assigned inside methods using `self`.
 ```python
 class Car:
     def __init__(self, make, model):